IanHeywood/oxkat/README.md

 * Setup scripts glue the above components together into a processing recipe.
 The default procedure is broken down into stages, after each of which it is advisable to pause and examine the state of the process before continuing.

 * The intention is that the bar to entry is low.
-If you have stock Python then nothing else needs installing apart from [Singularity](https://singularity.lbl.gov/), which is available on both of the clusters mentioned above.
-All the underlying radio astronomy packages are containerised.
+If you have stock Python then nothing else needs installing apart from [Singularity](https://singularity.lbl.gov/), which is available on both the ilifu/IDIA and CHPC clusters, in which case all the underlying radio astronomy packages are containerised.
+The Singularity layer can also be disabled for running packages on your own machine, either directly, or inside a Python virtual environment.

 * Please file bugs, suggestions, questions, etc. as [issues](https://github.com/IanHeywood/oxkat/issues).